 For organizations using git, there are a wide variety of strategies to manage code branching and versioning.
 One popular strategy that works particularly well with RStudio Connect is to maintain a long-running master branch that is in production, a long-running dev branch for testing, and various feature branches with new features.

 Using Git Deployment on RStudio Connect, it’s easy to have both the master and dev branches deployed simultaneously, and to be able to see differences between them.

 The Bike Prediction app displays the number of bikes predicted to be at the various docks of Washington DC’s bikeshare program in the near future.

 In this app, the user can click on a dock on the map (built using the leaflet package) and get the predicted number of bikes at that station in the near future in the bottom half of the page.

 The Dev Branch #

-Someone suggested that maybe the app should be changed to purple, which has been deployed to the dev branch, as you can see in the pull request below.
+Someone suggested that maybe the app should be changed to purple, which has been deployed to the dev branch.

 Since the content is deployed to RStudio Connect from Git, the repository branch can be linked with the deployment.
 So in addition to the production app, the dev branch containing a new feature can be deployed and tested in a self-contained application on the same RStudio Connect server, or a separate testing instance.